 What is the ORAC Value?
 6,200 µTE/100g

 Why be bothered with this number?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
-Antioxidants have shown to reduce the risk of age related conditions and cancer!
+Antioxidants have shown to reduce the risk of age related conditions!
 This was developed by the USDA researchers.
 For instance: Kale= 1,770; Clove = 1,078,700.
 Wow!

 The number for clove is NOT a typo!